dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 In this section you can see the general metrics of your machine:

 - **Statistics of your machine**: RAM usage, Disk Space and CPU usage.
-- **Volumes**: The volumes of your DAppNode and how much space they occupy.
+- **Volumes**: The volumes of your DAppNode and how much space they currently occupy.
 <p align="center">
     <img src="../../../../img/system_view_main.png"/>
 </p>

 ## Notifications

-To set up notifications from your node, this section explains how to set up a free private Telegram bot to send you DAppNode alert messages in a private Telegram channel you setup with your bot.
+To set up notifications from your node, this section explains how to set up a free private Telegram Bot to send you DAppNode alert messages in a private Telegram channel you setup with your bot.

 <p align="center">
     <img src="../../../../img/system_view_notifications.png"/>